Lumi-supercomputer/lumi-userguide/docs/development/debugging/gdb4hpc.md

 ```

 The `<jobstep>` parameter will typically be `<jobid>.0` if only one `srun`
 command is present in your job script.
-If it's not the case, you can list your
-job steps with `sstat`.
+If that is not the case, you can list your job steps with `sstat`.

 ```bash
 $ sstat <jobid>